OT-CONTAINER-KIT/logging-operator/README.md

 > This operator blocks Elasticsearch, Fluentd, and Kibana are loosely-couples so they can be setup individually as well.
 For example:- If we need elasticsearch for application database we can setup only elasticsearch as well by using this operator.

+### Prerequisites

+The "Logging Operator" needs a Kubernetes/Openshift cluster of version `>=1.8.0`.
+If you have just started using Operatorss, its highly recommend to use latest version of Kubernetes.

+The cluster size selection should be done on the basis of requirement and resources.